 Quantitative RT-PCR

-To test the efficiency of silencing in the BSMV-VIGS experiments , RNA was extracted from silenced- and virus control-infected spikelets.
+To test for the efficiency of silencing in the BSMV-VIGS experiments , RNA was extracted from silenced- and virus control-infected spikelets.
 RT-PCR was carried out and the resulting cDNA was diluted 1:20 with sterile deionised water and was analysed using SYBR Green Jumpstart ReadyMix (Sigma Aldrich).
-A 5-µL aliquot of diluted cDNA was used in a 20- µL PCR reaction, with an annealing temperature of 60°C. Quantification of gene expression was carried out in an ABI 7500 Real-Time PCR system (Applied Biosystems).
-For normalization of gene expression using quantitative RT-PCR in silenced- versus virus control-infected leaves, CDC48 was used as reference gene (Lee et al., 2014).
+A 5-µL aliquot of diluted cDNA was used in a 20- µL PCR analysis, with an annealing temperature of 60°C. Quantification of gene expression was carried out in an ABI 7500 Real-Time PCR system (Applied Biosystems).
+For normalisation of gene expression using quantitative RT-PCR in silenced- versus virus control-infected leaves, CDC48 was used as reference gene (Lee et al., 2014).
 All primers were used at a final concentration of 400nM / reaction.
 The primers used for real-time PCR are described in table S1.

 Agrobacterium-mediated expression of FgRALF in Nicotiana benthamiana and N. tabacum